0xflotus/documentation/README.md

 # READ ME

-This is the Lightrun repo for docs.
+If you were looking for the Lightrun documentation - you've come to the right place!

+## Contribute

+We welcome your contributions.
+Feel free to open a PR, start a discussion or create an issue and we'll be in touch ASAP.

+## Clone our repository

 We use mkdocs.

 Wanna work locally?